 Children on Campus

-To protect the safety of young visitors and avoid disruptive behavior, Mid Michigan College seeks to establish an environment that is safe and secure for all members of the campus community, including minor children.
+Mid Michigan College seeks to establish an environment that is safe and secure for all members of the campus community, including minor children.
 Various interactions with minor children occur every day on campus when children are present with guests, visitors, or prospective/enrolled students.
 Children also actively participate in programs and activities hosted by the College or third parties.
-When young children accompany an employee, student, or visitor to campus.
-In these situations, the College requires that the child be under the constant supervision of a responsible adult.
+When young children accompany an employee, student, or visitor to the campus the child should be under the constant supervision of a responsible adult.
 This requires that there must be an unobstructed line-of-sight between the child/children and the adult.
 The child/children should be disciplined and non-disruptive to the learning/work environment.
 Additionally, per the College’s Code of Conduct, children are prohibited in classrooms, laboratories, testing centers or other areas of instruction.

 Minors that have been admitted to the College, children who participate in organized, scheduled activities/events, and dual enrolled high school students, are permitted on campus without adult supervision.
-Parents/guardians of minor children that engage in scheduled activities or events should consider enrollment in Mid’s visitor emergency notification system in order to receive text message alerts in the event of a campus closure or situations that warrant the issuance of an emergency notification or timely warning.
-In these situations, Incident information and updates would also be posted and available on Mid’s website.
+Parents/guardians of minor children that engage in scheduled activities or events are encouraged to enroll in Mid’s visitor emergency notification system in order to receive text message alerts in the event of a campus closure or situation that warrants the issuance of an emergency notification or timely warning.
+In these situation, incident information and updates will also be posted and available on the College’s Incident Update page.

 Reporting Suspected Acts of Child Abuse and Neglect